Polonia Warsaw: The second Championship, the second Polish Cup, and another relegation

 In the 1999–2000 season, Polonia were not considered challengers for the title.
 And yet by the end of the autumn round, the Black Shirts were leading the entire league.
-That team had two managers – Jerzy Engel (who later became the coach of the Polish national team, which qualified for the 2002 World Cup) and Dariusz Wdowczyk (former Polish international player).
+That team had two managers – Jerzy Engel (who later became the coach of the Poland national team, which qualified for the 2002 World Cup) and Dariusz Wdowczyk (former Polish international player).
 During the winter break, Polonia signed two talented players in Tomasz Wieszczycki and Tomasz Kiełbowicz.
 Financially, KSP benefited by securing a sponsorship from the Hoop Cola soft drinks producer that was popular in Poland at the time.
 In the spring round, the Black Shirts lost only two games and drew one.

 KSP won the Polish Championship in 2000 after triumphing over Legia Warsaw at their rivals' stadium with a score of 3:0.
 Prior to that, the team also won a League Cup yet again beating Legia Warszawa away 2:1.
 In July, they confirmed their place as the best that year, by winning the Super Cup in a match against Polish Cup winners Amica Wronki by a score of 4:2.
-These were also the times of Emmanuel Olisadebe, a Nigerian footballer who migrated to Poland and eventually became a Polish football legend after acquiring citizenship and playing for the national team in 2000–2004 (thus becoming the first black player on the Polish national team); Olisadebe initially began his career in Poland with Polonia Warszawa in 1997 and remained there until 2001.
+These were also the times of Emmanuel Olisadebe, a Nigerian footballer who migrated to Poland and eventually became a Polish football legend after acquiring citizenship and playing for the national team in 2000–2004 (thus becoming the first black player on the Poland national team); Olisadebe initially began his career in Poland with Polonia Warszawa in 1997 and remained there until 2001.

 In the UEFA Champions League qualifiers, the Black Shirts won in the 2nd qualification round against Dinamo București (3:1, 7:4 aggregate), only to lose at the hands of Panathinaikos Athens (1:2, aggregate 3:4) in the final qualification round.
 Despite losing the battle for the Champions League, Polonia Warszawa started in 1st round of the UEFA Cup where they lost to Udinese Calcio twice with scores of 0:1 and 0:2.

 Come the 2000/2001 season and the Black Shirts began to lose their form, playing poorly in the 1st division, yet still managing to win The Polish Cup.
 During the next few years, Polonia managed to stay in the top division, however finishing mainly in the bottom part of the table.
 During this time, the club was owned and sponsored by a longtime supporter, Jan Raniecki, a car parts company entrepreneur.
 Unfortunately, Raniecki died after a heart attack on 1 March 2006.
 His family, who inherited the club, were not interested in running and sponsoring Polonia, so the search for a new owner began.